-The Enterprise AI RFP Blueprint: Sections, Weightings, and Gating Criteria for Australian Organisations
+Enterprise AI RFP Blueprint for Australian Organisations

 A structured framework for designing enterprise AI RFPs in Australia, covering capability pillars, non-functional gating criteria, evaluation weightings, commercial transparency, and lifecycle governance.